 In 2014, the Cannabis Control Act was passed, establishing the Illinois Hemp Research Pilot Program, which authorized the Department of Agriculture and higher educational institutions to cultivate industrial hemp for academic and agricultural research.
 In 2019, the Illinois Department of Agriculture issued a set of provisional regulations under the Industrial Hemp Act guiding licensure, inspection and sampling, laboratory testing requirements, sale, transfer, and transportation of industrial hemp.

-Under the Illinois Industrial Hemp Act, the state's definition of industrial hemp remained consistent with the federal government's THC restriction of 0.3 percent by weight.
+Under the Illinois Industrial Hemp Act, the state's definition of industrial hemp remained consistent with the federal government's THC restriction of 0.3% by weight.
 Under the provisional rules, the sale and transfer of all hemp and hemp-derived products that meet these products' state and federal definitions are permitted in Illinois.
 The 2018 Farm Bill also permitted states to establish their own hemp-growing programs, as long as they submitted a plan to the USDA (United States Department of Agriculture) for approval.

 Illinois has not imposed any restrictions on the amount of CBD that an individual may possess.
 Patients registered under the state's medical marijuana program may possess up to 2.5 ounces of marijuana-derived CBD during a 14-day period.